 Camp staff reserve the right to ask campers to leave camp (without refund) if they are not complying with camp policies or if they are creating a hostile environment for other campers.
-Any concerns can be shared with the camp director or assistant director.
+Any concerns can be shared with the camp.